Eating Disorders Family Therapy For Anorexia And Bulimia Nervosa

 Family-based therapy (FBT) is an evidence-supported family-based approach to treatment for eating disorders such as anorexia nervosa, bulimia nervosa, and other feeding or eating disorders.
 This type of therapy is most often used to treat child and adolescent eating disorders and focuses on family intervention and their participation in helping the child recover through the therapeutic process.

-FBT treatment has three phases:
+Family-based treatment (FBT) has three phases:

 What is the best therapy for eating disorders?